shipujin/liveslak/README.txt

 You can create your own custom Live OS by changing its characteristics in the configuration file "make_slackware_live.conf".
 Among the things you can change are:

-  * The name of the Desktop variant (the script itself knows SLACKWARE, KTOWN, DAW, XFCE, MATE, CINNAMON, STUDIOWARE and DLACK),
+  * The name of the Desktop variant (the script itself knows SLACKWARE, LEAN, KTOWN, DAW, XFCE, MATE, CINNAMON, STUDIOWARE and DLACK),
   * The list(s) of packages used for your custom distribution,
   * The full name of the user (by default that is "Slackware Live User"),
   * The name of the useraccount (by default that is "live"),